1abhishekpandey/outdated-pod-detection-ios/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version of the _iOS_ SDK**
-The version of the `Rudder iOS` SDK you're using (e.g., iOS SDK v1.0.0).
+Please mention the version of the Rudder iOS SDK you are using (e.g., iOS SDK v1.0.0).

 **Mobile device mode integration**
 Please provide the following information:

 1. `Name` and `version` of the mobile device mode integration (e.g., RudderAmplitude iOS v1.0.0 mobile device mode integration)
-2. Are you using the native SDK directly and what version of it (e.g., Amplitude native iOS SDK v2.0.0)
+2. Indicate if you are using the native SDK directly and specify its version (e.g., Amplitude native iOS SDK v2.0.0)

 **SDK initialisation snippet**
 Please provide the following information:

-1. Share the code snippet used to initialise the iOS-SDK
+1. Share the code snippet used for initializing the iOS SDK
-2. Is SDK initialisation dependent on something? (e.g., iOS SDK is initialised after Firebase initialisation or it is being initialised in a callback)
+2. Indicate if the SDK initialization depends on any specific condition or event (e.g., initialization of the iOS SDK after Firebase initialization or initialization in a callback)

-**Have you verified correct _writeKey_ and _dataPlaneUrl_ are used or not** Verify that correct `writeKey` and `dataPlaneUrl` are used while the SDK initialisation.
+**Check for Correct Usage of _writeKey_ and _dataPlaneUrl_** Confirm that the correct `writeKey` and `dataPlaneUrl` are utilized during SDK initialization.